rhdtownsend/msg/docs/source/user-guide/python-walkthrough.rst

 The Demo Grid
 =============

-The demo grid is a small, low-resolution temperature-gravity grid of intensity spectra, useful for learning about MSG's capabilities.
-Download the grid from :grid:`here <sg-demo.h5>` (its size is around 18 MB); you should store it in the same directory as where you plan to run Jupyter (or Python).
+The demo grid is a temperature-gravity grid of low-resolution intensity spectra (based on the solar-metallicity :ads_citet:`Castelli:2003` atmospheres), useful for learning about MSG's capabilities.
+Download the grid from :grid:`here <sg-demo.h5>` (its size is around 40 MB); you should store it in the same directory as where you plan to run Jupyter (or Python).

 The PyMSG Module
 ================